pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 For illustration, calling ``approximate_classify`` with ``x=0.5`` and ``y=1.5`` returns 0.98661363, which is very close to 1.

 It is possible to gain fine-grained control over how pyRDDLGym should perform differentiable relaxations.
-The abstract class ``FuzzyLogic``, from which ``ProductLogic`` is derived, can be subclassed to specify how each mathematical operation should be approximated in JAX.
+The abstract class ``FuzzyLogic``, from which ``ProductLogic`` is derived, can be sub-classed to specify how each mathematical operation should be approximated in JAX.
 This logic can be passed to the planner as an optimal argument:

 .. code-block:: python